 - Maintenance Fee: NA

-A design patent application is simpler than a utility application and only needs to include an illustration of what the invention looks like and limited text.
+A design patent application is simpler than a utility application.
+It only needs to include an illustration of what the invention looks like with limited text.
 If you want to protect the appearance, design, shape, or general ornamentation of an invention, like a computer, you need a design patent.

 3. Provisional Patent Cost